 I leave a note, grab a mask, and head out.

 Apparently the bakery I’ve found is the most popular Saturday morning destination on the eastern seaboard, and it’s impossible to find a parking space.
 My car is rattling away and I’m a bit self-conscious about it, so I drive down a residential street and park in front of a little brick house with green shutters and walk back.

 The store has Xs made of masking tape on the sidewalk.
 I stand on one and wait my turn.

 While I’m there, of course I end up looking at the photos of the girl trying to crawl under the barricade.
 The dad is still yelling.
 He’s still not wearing a mask.
 I zoom in on the girl’s face.
 Her eyes are open, as is her mouth.
 There is so much determination on her face.
 She is sure she can get to the other side, that she can be not the passenger but the airplane.
 Sure she can fly.

 I was once that girl.
 But I was also the girl who got pregnant.
-Then a man grabbed my pants and didn’t let go for nineteen years.
-I don’t think I was ever as determined to get away as this girl, but it occurs to me that it’s a lot harder to fall over a cliff when you’re in your teens, twenties, hell, in your late forties.
-By this point just looking over the edge gives you vertigo.
+Then a man grabbed my pants and didn’t let go for 19 years.
+I don’t think I was ever as determined to get away as this girl, but it occurs to me that it’s a lot harder to fall over a cliff when you’re in your teens, 20s, hell, in your late 40s.
+By this point, just looking over the edge gives you vertigo.